Who Pays for the Title Insurance?

 Who Selects the Title Company?

-Just like is often the case with who pays for it, who chooses the title insurance company is also up for negotiation.
+Just like is often the case with who pays for it, who chooses the title company is also up for negotiation.

 Furthermore, it's never a good idea for the buyer to go to the same title insurance company that the seller used back when they purchased the property.
 It's unlikely the same company will find anything different, which could be a big problem later on.